Mandated Reporter Training for Employees:

 - Reporting Response

 A one-time free viewing of this training is available to your campus so that you can evaluate the content to be sure that it is a good fit for your campus policy, employee reporting expectations, and training needs.
-Campuses can request to preview Version 1 & Version 2 of the trainings to find what best fits your institution.
+Campuses can request to preview Version 1 & Version 2 of the trainings to determine what best fits your institution.
 The preview video(s) will be available for five business days.
 Access to the video(s) will expire after this time.

 Mandated reporter training is based on an annual fee.
 Because training is mandated for all employees, pricing is based on the total number of institutional employees you intend to train.
 Please note that in light of federal requirements, ATIXA recommends that all employees receive training on mandated reporting.